mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 ## Properties to be configured<a name="propertiestobeconfigured"/>

-In order to use this Mule Kick you need to configure a couple of properties (credentials, configurations, etc.) either in properties file, or in CloudHub as Environment Variables.
+In order to use this Anypoint Template you need to configure a couple of properties (credentials, configurations, etc.) either in properties file, or in CloudHub as Environment Variables.

 ### Detailed list of needed properties, (with examples):